jpmmcneill/jpmmcneill/README.md

 I'm James (he/him), from Dublin in Ireland.
 I studied Theoretical Physics in Trinity College Dublin.
 I am interested in Applied Math and Game theory - particularly in relation to Ecology.
 I'd love to do a PhD in this area at some point, if the stars align 😄.

-I currently work in Quant Research department for a trading company.
+I currently work in a Quant Research department for a trading company.

 I have worked at:
 - [CRH](https://crh.com/), Mostly Investor relations